eXascaleInfolab/bench-vldb20/Algorithms/README.md

 because different parts of the benchmark can use those to communicate between each other.
 In the following guide we will use `NewAlg` as a primary name and `nalg` as a short name.

+In the guide we use commands of the form `vim file_name` to denote that we are now working with a specific file in editing mode, which means line numbers refer to the file that was last "opened".

 On lines 2 and 5, go to their end.
 Before the first linkage statement (`-lopenblas` on line 2, `-L/usr/local/opt/openblas/lib` on line 5) insert the name of the source file of the new algorithm (i.e., `Algorithms/NewAlg.cpp`) next to the other cpp files.

 If your algorithm requires linking extra libraries, add all the `-l` and `-L` statement at the end of the lines 2 and 5